Mulholland Dr.

 screen capture of Mulholland Dr.

-My only problem with Mullholland Dr. is that it just isn't as special anymore as it used to be.
+My only problem with Mulholland Dr. is that it just isn't as special anymore as it used to be.
 Some films manage to remain unique and exciting no matter how many times you watch them and no matter what other films you watch in between.
 But roughly 4000 films down the line Lynch's most popular film has lost some of its glamour.
-Not so much that I have to adjust my original vote though, it's still a superb film with its fair share of memorable scenes, and if you haven't seen it yet it comes warmly recommended.
+Not so much that I have to adjust my original vote though, it's still a superb film with strong performances, a haunting score, and its fair share of memorable scenes, so if you haven't seen it yet it comes warmly recommended.